Research

 Most of my research is on philosophy of physics, driven and informed by questions from history of science and (feminist) philosophy of science more broadly, as well as theoretical and mathematical physics.

 My main research area and the central question of my dissertation is: The quantum field theories (QFTs) underpinning our current framework of particle physics are celebrated as some of the most accurate theories in human history.
 But they’ve faced significant challenges throughout their history.
 Their consistency has been questioned, their most powerful predictive techniques were once considered ad hoc, and their mathematical backbone is still seen as unrigorous.
 Why are QFTs so successful, then?
-My dissertation consists of three different ways of answering this question, all of which highlight the importance of contextual and pragmatic considerations for answering why QFT works at all and why it works so well.
+See the bottom of my CV for the most recent summary of my project so far!

 My secondary research area within the philosophy of physics focuses on how the mathematical structures of quantum theories codify their physical content and explores more appropriate ways of doing so.
 You can find my papers in this area here.